hengluchang/deep-news-summarization/README.md

 # newsum
-News summarization using encoder-decoder LSTM with attention mechanism in TensorFlow
+Headline generation using sequence to sequence model in TensorFlow.